LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 ## Reporting

-Since much emphasis was placed on scopes and they where part of the projects natural language already, they became our number one reporting tool as well.
+Since much emphasis was placed on scopes and they were part of the projects natural language already, they became our number one reporting tool as well.
 This also meant that if during reporting it was hard to tell exactly how 'done' a scope was, it wasn't a useful scope and needed to be redrawn.

 Reporting was done by the project lead on a bi-daily basis.
 This may sound like a lot, but it forced the lead to be on top of all scopes and their current phase virtually all the time.
 This increased awareness of the overall progress and incentivized thinking about cutting scope early and often.